rakutenanalytics/ios-rakutenanalytics/RakutenAnalyticsSDK/DEPLOY.md

 * `skip_upload` (boolean, optional, default: false)
 * `skip_pod_push` (boolean, optional, default: false)

+The lane also uploads SPM Package to release or snapshot repo.

 ## Deploy Snapshot

 1. To deploy a **snapshot** you must set the environment variable `SNAPSHOT_GITHUB_TOKEN` - this value can be found on the internal accounts [page](https://confluence.rakuten-it.com/confluence/display/MTSD/Internal+accounts+for+SDK+Team) under "Github CI Publishing Account".